The Top 7 Must-See Singapore Monuments You Shouldn’t Miss

 Sri Mariamman Temple

 The first Hindu temple in Singapore is Sri Mariamman Temple, which was constructed in the Dravidian architectural style.
 It is decorated with complex carvings and lively representations of Hindu deities, all of which are dedicated to the goddess Mariamman.
-Especially during major holidays like Thaipusam and Deepavali, the temple is a busy of activity.
+Especially during major holidays like Thaipusam and Deepavali, the temple is a busy place of activity.

 5. Thian Hock Keng Temple: